What varicose veins are and why they occur

 - Wear compression stockings or socks during winter.
 They prevent blood from pooling in the superficial veins.

-- Keep your legs elevated for at least 20 minutes once a day.
+- Keep your legs elevated for 20 minutes at least once a day.

 - Alternate applying hot and cold compresses for about 10-15 minutes and remember to always finish this treatment with the cold compress.